 The R2I N_STS subfield value shall not exceed the RSTA assigned R2I STS ≤ 80 MHz for the corresponding ISTA, if the TXVECTOR parameter CH_BANDWIDTH for this Ranging NDP Announcement frame is less than or equal to 80 MH, and not exceed RSTA assigned R2I STS > 80 MHz for the corresponding ISTA otherwise.

 The number of LTF repetitions in the R2I Rep subfield shall be set to a value not to exceed the RSTA Assigned R2I Rep, for the corresponding ISTA. (#3699)

+Whe secure LTF is not used, the R2I Rep subfield in the STA Info field for different users shall be set to the same value.

 The combination of the values of the R2I N_STS and the R2I Rep shall not lead to a total number of LTF that exceeds the RSTA Assigned R2I LTF Total for each corresponding ISTA.